 | Vascular Wellness

 Vascular Wellness is a team of Vascular Access Specialists that provide prompt Mobile Care Medical services at the bedside in any healthcare setting so that patients can generally be treated more conveniently and efficiently at a lower cost.
 Vascular Wellness clinicians are experts in all aspects of Vascular Access Device (VAD) placement including assessment, insertion, maintenance, difficult placements, and removal.
-Vascular Wellness Specialists are W2 employees who complete comprehensive training that can involve placing 50 to 100 lines per procedure type, follow best practices for line placement for vein preservation and to prevent side effects, and utilize the best equipment and supplies from Bard/BD, a leading supplier to hospitals.
+Vascular Wellness Specialists are W2 employees who complete comprehensive training that can involve placing 50 to 100 lines per procedure type, follow best practices for line placement for vein preservation to minimize complications, and utilize the best equipment and supplies from Bard/BD, a leading supplier to hospitals.
 Vascular Wellness clinicians can place Ultrasound-Guided Extended Dwell PIVs, Midlines, and PICCs, and many clinicians can place advanced devices, including Small Bore Central Catheter Lines (such as Internal Jugular Lines and Femoral Lines) and Large Bore Central Catheter Lines (such as Vas Caths for Dialysis and Quad Lumens).
 Vascular Wellness also provides Vascular Access training, infection control, and comprehensive administrative support including quality reports and detailed patient records for The Joint Commission surveyors.
 Vascular Wellness clinicians are Vascular Access Specialists and serve as reliable, scalable, and trusted Outsourcing partners to any healthcare provider or facility.

 To learn more about Mobile Care Medical Outsourcing Services, see Why Outsource Vascular Access and Why Outsource Vascular Access Services | Vascular Wellness

 To learn more about our Services, please visit our Vascular Access Services page